Droogans/ProtractorPageObjects/README.md

 ### Base

-Contains the nav bar, essentially.
 The constant *"Epik Vote"* link takes the user to the home page, and the Sign Out button is always visible not matter where a user goes.
 This bar should be considered our "Base" object (even though it doesn't do much of anything).

 You may have noticed that in the Base object, there's no "Sign Out Button" object, or "Epik Vote" object.
 The reason for that is because Selenium provides great utilities for interacting with images, links, buttons, and so on.
-These elements are already as simple as they need to be; to decompose these elements any further would be a waste of time, and add unneeded complexity to the project.
+These elements are already as simple as they need to be.
+Abstracting over these elements any further would be a waste of time, and add unneeded complexity to the project.
 We're going to focus on the objects on our page that deliver information to the user.
 These are typically more complex, and require more attention.

 ### Tabs